Slip and Fall Accident?

 A “slip and fall” or a “trip and fall” is a personal injury claim.
 These premises liability claims are made when someone is injured on property or premises and the injury occurred due to someone else’s negligence.

 While we pump gas, grab a bite to eat, or scan store aisles, business owners and managers have a responsibility to keep their stores safe.
 Property owners may be liable for injuries on their property if they caused, knew about, or should have known about a dangerous condition that caused an injury.

 The Pearce Law Firm has helped numerous clients trapped in these situations.
 We have helped victims recover from their injuries and earned them full compensation so they didn’t have to worry over the costs of an accident that wasn’t their fault.
-If you have been injured in a slip and fall accident in Philadelphia or anywhere in Pennsylvania or New Jersey, contact us today at (215) 600-2437 for a free, private consultation.
+If you have been injured in a slip and fall accident in Philadelphia or anywhere in Pennsylvania or New Jersey on vacation out of state, contact us today at (215) 600-2437 for a free, private consultation.